matrix-org/matrix-spec/README.md

    Alternatively, use the Docker image at https://hub.docker.com/r/klakegg/hugo/.
 (The "extended edition" is required to process the SCSS.)
-2. Run `npm i` to install the dependencies.
+2. Run `npm i` to install the dependencies and fetch the docsy git submodule.
    Note that this will require NodeJS to be installed.
 3. Run `npm run get-proposals` to seed proposal data.
 This is merely for populating the content of the "Spec Change Proposals" page and is not required.
 4. Run `hugo serve` (or `docker run --rm -it -v $(pwd):/src -p 1313:1313